30% of UK Job Hunters Walk Out On AI Interviews, Bleeding Greenhouse Pipelines

 First, count the walk-away.
 The Greenhouse number is national.
 Your number will be different.
 Put a one-line question on your post-application survey and on your post-rejection email, "did the format affect whether you completed the process?", and look at the open-rate and the answers.
 If you are losing more than 15% of applicants at the AI-interview stage to abandonment, the screening layer has stopped saving you money and started costing you the candidate pool.

 Second, replace the one-way recorded video for any role above £35k.
-A live 15-minute Zoom with a hiring manager or a senior IC, scheduled by the candidate from a Calendly link, costs you about twenty hours of senior time per fifty applications.
-That is recoverable on one strong hire who would have otherwise closed the tab.
+A live 15-minute Zoom with a hiring manager or a senior IC, scheduled by the candidate from a Calendly link, costs you about twenty hours of senior time per fifty applications, recoverable on one strong hire who would have otherwise closed the tab.
 The countdown-clock format is optimised for HR departments handling thousands of applications a week, Susannah's specific phrase was that there are "just so many applications for these jobs that an HR department would not be able to go through them all".
 For a fifty-person ops team, you do not have that volume.
 You are using a tool built for Unilever.

 The candidates you lose to a bad AI screen are not on your dashboard.
 They are working for your competitor.

 Third, if budget genuinely forces an AI layer, write the consent flow properly.
 Susannah's complaint was not that the AI interview existed; it was that there "wasn't any option not to accept, if I wanted to proceed with the application".
 A consent gate with a real opt-out, "decline AI screening and have a human review your application within seven days", converts a tribunal risk into a published policy.
 The opt-out conversion rate will be tiny.
-The candidates who use it are statistically your senior, in-demand, neurodivergent-disclosing pool.
-That is the cohort you cannot afford to lose.
+The candidates who use it are statistically your senior, in-demand, neurodivergent-disclosing pool. the cohort you cannot afford to lose.

 Fourth, audit who is actually watching the tapes.
 The detail in David's account, the CEO running the transcripts through ChatGPT in the next round, suggests the first-pass reviews aren't happening at all in some firms.
 If the AI layer is filtering for tolerance of the AI layer rather than for the role, you have a screening tool, not a hiring tool.
 Pull a random sample of last quarter's AI rejections and have a human re-review them.
 Note how many you would have advanced.